tohagan/stlive/README.md

 ## Supported Frameworks and Versions:

-This tool is based on open source technology developed by the PhoneGap team, but it's been specifically optimised for use with the Sencha Touch 2.x framework.
+This tool is based on open source technology developed by the PhoneGap team, but it's been specifically modified for use with the Sencha Touch 2.x framework.
+It should also work for any hybrid frameworks like jQuery Mobile that store their original HTML5 source in the `www` subdirectory of a PhoneGap or Cordova project.
+The server can be run from either a Sencha Touch project folder OR the `phonegap` or `cordova` project folders and will it adapt the file paths dispatched accordingly.

 It should support the following project types: